maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

   <figcaption></figcaption>
 </figure>

 I did the same thing for the second part, this time with much more release agent.
-It was indeed easier to remove but there was so many agent that it left some holes and the surface finish is not great.
+It was indeed easier to remove but there was so much releasing agent that it left some holes and the surface finish is not great.

 <figure> <center>
   <img src="./../../img/mod11/mold3.jpg" alt="logo text" width="80%" />